TJMoffitt/ABCpyScoringRules/SphinxDocs/docs/source/features.rst

         This function computes the gradient of the logarithm of the pdf.
 The gradient is explicitly defined for each class within the continuous models.

         :param Input_values: A list containing the corresponding parameters for the chosen model.
-The variables should be provided in their true (post-transformation) form for accuracy.
-Below, we'll include a list of each mathematical variable as input for every model and its common name in the respective pdf.
-We'll also provide the explicit form of the pdf for clarity.
+See the original ABCpy documentation for descriptions of the parameters for each model
         :param X: A single float value representing the point at which the gradient of the pdf is calculated.
-It should be provided in its post-transformation form, ensuring the gradlogpdf is computed directly on the given parameters.
+It should be provided in its post-transformation form, as the gradlogpdf is computed directly on the given parameters.
         :return: Gradient of the logarithm of the pdf at the point X.

     .. py:function:: transform_list() -> List[Callable]

         Provides a list of transformations which will map values from the real line (where our sgld algorithms operate for each of the d parameters) to the appropriate space for our model pdf.
 For example, to R+ in the case of a Gaussian variance.
 These transformations, defined in PyTorch, are returned as a list in the order of the input parameters for each model.
-The transformations are utilized in [Name functions] from the graphtools class, enabling the operation of sgld algorithms over the entire real line.
+The transformations are utilized in the graphtools class, enabling the operation of sgld algorithms over the entire real line.

         :return: A list of transformation functions for model parameters.

     .. py:function:: inverse_transform_list() -> List[Callable]

         Defines the inverse transformations corresponding to the functions in `transform_list`.
 The inverses are sequenced in the same order as the transformations.
-Each inverse function, designed in PyTorch, is used in specific functions (you can list them as [Add the names here]) in the graphtools class.
+Each inverse function is implemented in PyTorch and this again is used in the graphtools class.

-        :return: Inverses of the transformations from `transform_list`.
+        :return: A list of inverse transformation functions for model parameters.

 .. class:: Inference